 - Remove the sauce from the heat and allow it to cool.
 You can place some saran wrap directly onto the surface of the sauce to prevent a skin from forming.

 The name of the game here is really to get as many layers as possible.
 I aim for a minimum of 5, but by practicing good noodle-economics I have managed to get up to 7 before.
 I think lasagna is best when the layers are thin and delicate.
 It’s a pasta dish after all, there should be lots of pasta in it!

-I always start with a well-oiled baking dish–for me that’s usually a casserole or brownie tin.
-I spread a spoonful of turkey sauce in the bottom to prevent noodle suction.
-While I’m preparing the baking dish, I’ll start boiling the noodles.
-Two at a time, for 1-2 minutes each.
-You can’t stack them or pile them up haphazardly once they’re cooked, which is why working in small batches is much more manageable.
+- Start with a well-oiled baking dish.
+For me that’s usually a casserole or brownie tin.
+I spread a spoonful of the ground turkey sauce in the bottom to prevent noodle suction.

 - Cooked lasagna sheets